Last updated on 2026-01-30

 Program Overview

 Centennial College's two-year Mechanical Engineering Technician – Design program combines strong conceptual thinking with practical knowledge of machines and their operations.
 Students will learn engineering theory while developing skills in computer-assisted drafting and computer-assisted manufacturing (CAD/CAM).
 The program employs a project-based approach, allowing students to work in small groups on specific projects, where they will learn to plan, schedule, create, design, and build as a team.
 Additionally, students have the option to continue into a third-year Technology option, specializing in modern manufacturing and production processes.
-This program is accredited by Technology Accreditation Canada under the Dublin accord, ensuring mutual recognition of academic qualifications.
+This program is accredited by Technology Accreditation Canada under the Dublin accord, ensuring mutual recognition of academic programs and qualifications across participating countries.

 Program Structure

-The Mechanical Engineering Technician – Design program is structured over a two-year period, divided into four semesters.
+The Mechanical Engineering Technician – Design program is structured over a duration of 2 years, consisting of 4 semesters.
 The program is delivered in a hybrid format, combining both in-person and online learning experiences.
-Key features of the program include:
+Students will engage in a variety of practical and theoretical learning activities, ensuring a comprehensive understanding of mechanical engineering principles.

 - Project-based learning approach